 Headaches during pregnancy are common.
 Here's help easing the pain.

 Preventing heart disease begins with small steps.
 Find out more about maintaining a healthy heart.

-It's possible that secondhand smoke can irritate your arteries, increasing your heart attack risk.
+It's possible that secondhand smoke can irritate the arteries and increase the risk of a heart attack.

 Although heart tumors do occur, the vast majority of them are noncancerous (benign).

-Many with heart failure worry that sex might harm their heart.
+Many people with heart failure worry that sex might harm their hearts.
 How do you know when it's OK to be intimate?
 Cardiac rehab and counseling can help.

 A normal resting heart rate for adults ranges from 60 to 100 beats per minute.
 A heart rate above or below that may signal a problem.

 Acid-controlling medications may do more than prevent heartburn.
 They may also interfere with vitamin B-12 absorption.

 Heavy periods may cause iron deficiency anemia.
 Folic acid supplements can't treat that.